 How to get SAS

-Request SAS by contacting your college or departmental IT support group.
+Employees may request SAS by contacting their college or departmental IT support group.

-To request a SAS home-use license, please visit the License Portal.
+To request a SAS home-use license, please visit the self-service License Portal.

 How to use SAS